A Landscape That Is Constantly Changing

 And boy.. is that an understatement!

-It’s been over 2 years now since the UK voted (albeit narrowly) to leave the EU and we await the biggest change in a generation in the shape of Brexit when it (supposedly) comes into force on the 29th March 2019 – bringing with it varying degrees of uncertainty for what the future holds for both the UK and Europe.
+It’s been a few years now since the UK voted (albeit narrowly) to leave the EU and we encountered the biggest change in a generation in the shape of Brexit – bringing with it varying degrees of uncertainty for what the future holds for both the UK and Europe.

-Whilst Brexit remains a leading concern on everyone’s agenda, different challenges still await both the private and public sectors.
+Whilst Brexit remains a leading concern on everyone’s agenda, now we have COVID as well of course to contend with and different challenges still await both the private and public sectors.
 In the private sector, digital transformation continues to move at pace with ongoing regulatory changes.
-In the public sector, constant challenges remain in the NHS whilst for local authorities, the challenges are predictably in social housing, social care and revenue generation.
+In the public sector, constant challenges remain in the NHS whilst for local authorities, the challenges are predictably in social housing, social care, mental health, SEND and of course, revenue generation.

 Organisations now (by law) need to keep records of all personal data, can prove that consent was given, show where the data’s going, what it’s being used for, and how it’s being protected.